 Best Snowy Destinations for Winter Lovers

-While not everyone likes the cold breeze of winter, some will do anything to embrace it – even things like camper renting iceland so they can drive and sleep as they please!
+However, while not everyone likes the cold breeze of winter, some will do anything to embrace it – even things like camper renting iceland so they can drive and sleep as they please!
 I love the winter holidays because not many people do!
 When you get to most winter destinations in this list, you’ll get better deals, fewer crowds, and a much smoother booking process.
 Also, winter travel is a form of sustainable tourism with the rise of over-tourism in the past years.
 My list of snowy destinations is a mix of personal experience and recommendations from friends who have been there.
 These are places I’d go over and over without getting bored, so I’m sure you’ll do too.

 Considered the best destination for skiers, Zermatt is a tiny town located at the border of Italy engulfed with elevated mountains.
 It’s an excellent snow destination with more than 200 kilometres of pistes and a couple of thrilling runs.
 If you’re not so much into skiing, the small town offers snowshoeing and other winter sports.
 Zermatt has a reliable snowfall so you’d expect most of the winter to be snowy.
 Ski lifts are available in areas where the snow cover is deeper.